 Whether you are looking for a party hostel, a boutique hostel, a private room, a dorm room, or all of the above with a little salsa on the side Los Patios is the best hostel in Medellin Colombia, we absolutely recommend it.
 Due to the fact that it is an experience hostel you won't have to do anything but show up and experience the beautiful city of Medellin.
 Read even more about it here!

 Dharma Vegan Resto - This is a great lunch spot in the El Poblado neighborhood.
 The owner strives to show people that traditional Colombian food can be just as delicious without meat and dairy products.
 The menu of the day changes daily, so it's a guarantee that you'll taste different flavors each time you visit.
 This was our favorite restaurant in Medellín!

-Street Burritos - To be honest, food in Colombia isn't cheap.
-We found a woman selling vegetarian burritos from a little stall in the El Poblado neighborhood.
+Street Burritos - To be honest, food in Colombia isn't as cheap as other South American countries.
+We found a woman selling vegetarian burritos from a little stall in a plaza of El Poblado neighborhood.
 They were easy on the wallet and delicious.
 A great option if you're watching your budget.

-La Bodeguita Havanera - A locals favorite spot with live music and incredible mojitos.
+La Bodeguita Havanera - A Medellin locals favorite spot with live music from many regions of Latin America and incredible mojitos.
 A fun atmosphere to enjoy a few drinks!

-Ajiacos and Mondongos - This restaurant doesn't look like much from the outside, but it's a very famous lunch spot in Medellín.
-The restaurant offers traditional soups, ajicos and mondongos in vegetarian options.
-If you're really lucky, you may have the chance to meet Juanes (or other various celebrities) at the restaurant like we did!
+Ajiacos and Mondongos - This restaurant doesn't look like much from the outside, but it's a very famous lunch spot in Medellin.
+The restaurant offers traditional soups, ajicos, and mondongos in vegetarian options.
+If you're really lucky, you may have the chance to meet Juanes (or other various celebrities) at the restaurant as we did!